viega/hatrack/docs/dicts.md

 [^1]: P. Laborde, S. Feldman, D. Dechev.
 A Wait-Free Hash Map.
 International Journal of Parallel Programming, 46(3) 2017.

+[^2]: P. Fatourou, N. Kallimanis, T. Ropars.
+An Efficient Wait-free Resizable Hash Table.
+Symposium on Parallelism in Algorithms and Architectures, July 2018.

+[^3]: R. Fagnin, J. Nievergelt, N. Pippenger, H.R.
+Strong.
+Extendible Hashing -- A Fast Access Method for Dynamic Files.
+ACM Transactions on Database Systems 4(3).
+Sept.
+1979.

-[^2]: P. Celis, J. Franco.
+[^4]: P. Celis, J. Franco.
 The Analysis of Hashing with Lazy Deletions.
 Information Sciences: an International Journal 62(1-2) 1992.

-[^3]: K Fraser.
+[^5]: K Fraser.
 Practical Lock-Freedom.
 PhD Thesis, University of Cambridge 2004.

-[^4]: Particularly, we could use a variant of our migration scheme where we first mark any relevent buckets involved in a move, so that they cannot be accessed without first helping to carry out the operation.
+[^6]: Particularly, we could use a variant of our migration scheme where we first mark any relevent buckets involved in a move, so that they cannot be accessed without first helping to carry out the operation.
 To protect against late / slow threads, it would need to use an epoch scheme to ensure that no spurious operations occur.

-[^5]: We actually add an additional constraint that table stores are always a power-of-two in size, particularly so that we can cheaply compute the modulus of H % S using H & (S-1).
+[^7]: We actually add an additional constraint that table stores are always a power-of-two in size, particularly so that we can cheaply compute the modulus of H % S using H & (S-1).
 This is also a common optimization in hash tables.

-[^6]: In our higher-level interface, we will also invoke the return callback, per above, to ensure callers get a chance to handle memory management.
+[^8]: In our higher-level interface, we will also invoke the return callback, per above, to ensure callers get a chance to handle memory management.

-[^7]: In our higher-level interface, we also do the dynamic memory management noted above, to make sure that an ejection callback will be invoked, when it is safe to do so.
+[^9]: In our higher-level interface, we also do the dynamic memory management noted above, to make sure that an ejection callback will be invoked, when it is safe to do so.

-[^8]: When dealing with dynamic memory management, we still need to treat the input item as data that needs to be ejected.
+[^10]: When dealing with dynamic memory management, we still need to treat the input item as data that needs to be ejected.